|Jack Bloor||12th May 2020||Book Here|

 Races are categorised as A (hardest) to C (milder) on the basis of the amount of climb, and short (S), medium (M) or long (L) based on distance.

-The series takes place between June and December, and for 2018-19, consists of nine designated races and one extra challenge (10 scoring ‘rounds’ in total) with distances ranging from 1.5 miles to 8.8 miles.
+The series takes place between May 2020 and Feb 2021.
+There are 10 designated scoring races in total, with distances ranging from 1.5 miles to 8.8 miles.

 The competition is open to all first claim members who compete in these designated races and who have paid their membership fees in full.

-The best five performances for each member will be totalled giving you your final score.
+The best 6 performances for each member will be totalled giving you your final score.

 All races entered from the list above count and therefore there is no minimum number of races to count.